An Overview of Dementia and Alzheimer’s Disease

 Our dementia care programme uses a combination of both drug treatments and non-drug therapies to effectively provide the care support that your elderly loved one needs.
 This is inclusive of medication reminders, companionship, moderate physical activities, nursing procedures, as well as check-in visits.
 It is no question that each patient has varying needs and requires different levels of support.
-With our extensive team of trained caregivers, professional nurses and licensed doctors, your loved one can receive the necessary care across the different stages of dementia at every step of the way.
+With our extensive team of trained caregivers, professional nurses, experienced therapists and licensed doctors, your loved one can receive the necessary care across the different stages of dementia at every step of the way.

 - Caring for Dementia Patients at Home in Singapore.
 (2020, September 10).
 Retrieved October 29, 2020, from https://www.homage.sg/services/dementia-care/

 - Dementia. (n.d.).
 Retrieved October 29, 2020, from https://www.who.int/news-room/fact-sheets/detail/dementia